 How to add and manage products

 We hope you have already installed and configured the WooCommerce plugin successfully.
-Otherwise, if you didn’t complete the setup, nothing to worry.
+Otherwise, if you didn’t complete the setup, nothing to worry about.
 You can always have a chance to fill out them later from the dashboard.

 Now, look at the most significant part of the plugin: the presentation of your store.
 It’s evenly essential to beautify the store since customers can’t have a chance to check out the product physically.

-You have to take the initiatives to convince the customers with the feel of the product visually.
+You have to take the initiative to convince the customers of the feel of the product visually.
 To achieve that you need to provide some good product pictures along with a brief description that tells about the item. ⬆️

-Step A – Add contents for the products
+Step A – Add content for the products

 It will take you to the Add New Product page, a similar interface to the WordPress Post page.